top of page

 We might observe that many business issues seem to reoccur.

-There may be more here than meets the eye, and unmasking some of it may be a great service.
-Here's my take on insights gained from extensive training with Robert Fritz, Inc.:
+There may be more here than meets the eye, and unmasking some of it may be a service.
+Here's my take on insights gained from training with Robert Fritz, Inc.:

 When we react and respond, we’re solving a problem.
 (Duh!)
 However, it’s a short-term way of dealing with the issue.